Salvation and Sanctification

 created different tools to use in His sanctification process, but He didn't.
 He

-doesn't do things with no purpose in mind.
+doesn't do things without purpose in mind.
 He didn't create His laws and Holy

 Days as just some way to trip us up or demand compliance to.
 To think we can